Instant pot slow cooker for your kitchen in 2018!

-The first being that the valve must be reset from its “venting” positions to its “sealed” position each time before pressure cooking.
+The first is that the valve must be reset from its “venting” position to its “sealed” position each time before pressure cooking.
 When pressure cooking and time is finished, the valve will automatically go from sealed to venting.
-However, it does not reset, so next time you go to pressure cook in this pot you will need to remember to reset the valve to “sealing” or you will open your pot and find out your food is underdone.
+However, it does not reset, so next time you go to pressure cook in this pot, you must remember to reset the valve to “sealing,” or open your pot and find out your food is underdone.

+If this is a big deal-breaker for you as it was for me, I recommend you check out my review on the Instant Pot Ultra 60.
+It has an automatic venting/sealing feature, so you no longer worry about this.
 Sadly this model does not alert you if you forget.
-If this is a big deal breaker for you like it was for me, I recommend you check out my review on the Instant Pot Ultra 60.
-It has an automatic venting/sealing feature, so you no longer have to worry about this.

-Second, the position of the valve.
-Please always use a long spoon or included rice paddle to push the steam valve to vent If you want a “quick release.”
+The second is the position of the valve.
+Please always use a long spoon or rice paddle to push the steam valve to vent If you want a “quick release.”
 Never use your fingers.
 The steam comes out of the tap at extremely high pressure, and it is HOT HOT HOT.
-This appears to be a significant design flaw in my opinion.
+I must say that this appears to be a significant design flaw, in my opinion.

-As long as you stand back a little from the valve and do not use your hands, then you should not get burnt.
+It would help if you did not get burnt as long as you stand back a little from the valve and do not use your hands.
 So always use a long spoon.
 Another tip is that you’re making good that could splatter out from the pressure and make a mess, throw a dish towel over the valve as it vents to prevent clean up.

 2. Cooking with Stainless Steel:

-This is a learning curve.
-If you are unfamiliar with how to adequately heat the pot before use (especially in saute mode), it is easy to burn food in the beginning.
-Luckily there are many online resources on how to do this and its pretty simple!
+If you are unfamiliar with adequately heating the pot before use (especially in saute mode), it is easy to burn food initially.
+Luckily there are many online resources on doing this, and it’s pretty simple!

 3. Accessories CAN be Expensive:

-Although it’s easy to get around buying a bunch of extra stuff, you may find yourself going down the rabbit hole of wanting to try it all.
+Although it’s easy to get around buying a bunch of extra stuff, you may go down the rabbit hole of wanting to try it all.
 If you are new to cooking, this might mean needing some new things for the kitchen.
-Most everything can be made in this pot though with everyday glass dishes and the included trivet.
+Almost everything can be made in this pot, though with everyday glass dishes and the included trivet.